-8 LANDSCAPING
+8. LANDSCAPING

 Each lot consists of three landscape zones that must be shown on the plan submittal.
-The Street Zone and any disturbed natural areas must be landscaped according to plans submitted at the time of formal submittal.
+The Street Zone and any disturbed natural areas must be landscaped according to plans submitted at the time of the formal submittal

-- A. "Street Zone" This is the transitional, semi-public portion of the lot consisting of the front and sides of the lot visible from the street.
-It is intended that the Street Zone have either a "natural desert" or "semi-manicured. landscaped desert" character using indigenous and/or desert-adapted plant materials.
-Plants must be either existing vegetation or on the "Approved Plant List."
-No grass areas will be allowed in the street zone or front setback areas. - As a "cleaned up" natural look is the desired landscape theme for FireRock Ridge lots, with Committee approval. the Street Zone may be "dressed" with decomposed granite that blends with the existing soil.
-Red granite, white rock. dark colored lava rock or two-tone rock is not permitted.
-While "natural" rock is encouraged. a limited amount of river-run rock may be used in drainage courses.
-Only in very difficult slope stabilization circumstances may medium size "natural" rock be used to cover embankments. and it must be heavily planted so that vegetation will grow to cover much of the rock. - B. "Private Zone" in close proximity to the house itself, or the entry, and is defined by a wall.
-The Private Zone is the only portion of the lot where bedding flowers, grass, ornamental shrubs, semi-tropical plants or other plants will be allowed if they are not on the "Approved Plant List". - C. "Natural Area" a passive zone to the rear or sides of the house, outside of the Private Zone.
-This is to be left in its natural desert condition.
-Natural Area that is disturbed by the installation of utility laterals must be restored and revegetated by the Owner.
+- A. "Street Zone"- this is the transitional, semi-public portion of the lot consisting of the front and sides of the lot visible form the street.
+It is intended that the Street Zone have either a 'natural desert' or 'semi-manicured, landscape desert' character using indigenous and/or desert-adapted plant materials.
+Plants must be either existing vegetation or on the "Approved Plant List".
+No grass will be allowed in the street zone or front set back areas. - As a 'cleaned up" natural look id the desired landscape these for FireRock Ridge lots, with Committee approval, the Street Zone may be 'dressed' with decomposed granite that blends with the existing soil.
+Red granite, white rock, dark colored lava rock or two-tone rock is not permitted.
+While 'natural' rock is encouraged, a limited amount of river-run rock maybe used in drainage courses.
+Only in very difficult slope stabilization circumstances may medium sized 'natural' rock be used to cover embankments and it must be heavily planted so that vegetation will grow to cover much of the rock. - B. "Private Zone"- in close proximity to the house itself, or the entry and is defined by a wall.
+The Private zone is the only portion of the lot where bedding flowers, grass, ornamental shrubs, semi-tropical plants or other plants will be allowed if they are not on the "Approved Plant List". - C. "Natural Area"- a passive zone to the rear or sides of the house, outside of the Private Zone.
+This is to be left in this natural desert condition.
+Natural area that is disturbed by utility laterals must be restored and revegetated by the owner.